engteam14/website2/markdowns/Method Selection and Planning.md

 **Testing**

+* We used gdx-testing to test our game throughout the development process as it was easy to set-up and relevant documentations and tutorials were relatively easy to find.

 **Implementation**

 * We chose to use IntelliJ as our IDE.
 This was due to both the ease of use offered by the tool, along with the fact that several team members had previous experience with the tool: it felt like the ideal choice to avoid unnecessary and time-consuming learning curves.
 * We utilised the libGDX game development framework during the implementation of our game.
 Similarly, to our choice of IDE, this was largely influenced by the previous experience of the team.

+**Alternatives considered**
+*	We considered using other IDEs such as Eclipse for software implementation, however as mentioned previously we chose to use IntelliJ due to team members having previous experience with this IDE.
+*	We also considered game engines other than libGDX in order to enable software development:
+  1. We considered using Unity, however we were discouraged from this choice by factors such as Unity’s reputation for largely outdated/incomplete documentation and the fact that many useful features are behind a paywall.
+  2. We also considered using the Unreal game engine, but quickly decided against this as it seemed inappropriate for developing what is a relatively small game and would cause the resulting game to be unnecessarily bloated.